Winetricks/winezeug/patchwatcher/readme.txt

 author and to you, and a page of results is on the web site you told patchwatcher about.

+The web page will look funny until you upload the file winehq.css, so do that now.

 Repeat steps 9 through 15 until you've debugged your configuration.